uwidia/EIHR-PROT/README.md

 * **Python 3.11**
 * **CUDA 11.8 / cu118**
 * **uv** for dependency management and reproducible environments
+* **DIAMOND v2.1.24** for building database and performing quick sequence alignments

 This project uses uv for environment management and to ensure reproducibility.
 I recommend you install `uv`, install Python 3.11, sync the locked environment, and run project scripts with `uv run`.